Paternity leave in 2026: what fathers need to know

 The result?

-Many take only part of their days off.
+Many take only a portion of their days off.

-The problem is that this hesitation creates an enormous enormous inequality in the way families experience the first few weeks.
-Because while one is hesitating, the other (often us, the moms) is taking it all on, with no choice in the matter.
+The problem is that this hesitation creates a huge imbalance in how families experience those first few weeks.
+Because while one person hesitates, the other (often us moms) ends up taking on everything with no choice in the matter.

 What this means for the baby (and why it's important)

-8. The father's presence, a real benefit for the infant
+A father's presence is a real benefit for the infant

 We hear a lot about ourselves, but paternity leave is also a gift for the baby.